-This year, the Rumble Museum at Cheney has been working with Cheney alumni, students and staff on exploring the long and fascinating history of Cheney School.
+The Rumble Museum at Cheney has been working with Cheney alumni, students and staff on exploring the history of Cheney School.
+We have designed workshops introducing the history of the school, and produced a set of large exhibition boards (pictured above) detailing its long and fascinating history.

 There are many inspirational students, headteachers and other members of the school community along the way and interesting stories behind both schools.
 You can watch a short slideshow video here made by the Rumble Museum to document the key events on the school's timeline.
 It's called "A Tale of Two Schools".

 As part of this project, every single Year Nine history student received a workshop exploring the history of the two schools, which incorporated a range of original material, such as old magazines, site plans, prospectuses, O level examination papers, letters between the school and the pupils, and a range of photographs too.
 The groups were also taken on a tour of the site, where they discovered that the Library and Canteen were the old assembly halls of the Technical and Grammar School respectively.
 They also viewed the sculptures commissioned by John Brookes to represent the school, which are on the side of one of the old science block buildings, known affectionately as "the Tub".
 Each workshop was delivered with a third of a pint of milk for each student, as would have been the case at the school during the 1950s!

 Student Tatenda Mutero said: "the workshop was very interesting.
 I liked that they put milk in front of us on the table because in the morning they drank warm milk.
 I liked that we had a tour of where the assemblies were and where the girls school was.
 We looked a lot at school photos and which one was the oldest building.
 It was W block that was the oldest.
 Also the uniform policy was mainly green and yellow".